 In order to improve the accessibility of our stats, the Couchbase Sync Gateway 2.8 release integrates the Prometheus exporter functionality directly into Sync Gateway, reducing the steps required to setup a monitoring stack.
 In this post, we will discuss the background of where the stats come from and the steps for setting up the Prometheus Server and Grafana dashboard for cloud native monitoring and stats visualization.

-This capability is available in Developer Preview mode in 2.8 release.
+This capability was available in Developer Preview mode in 2.8 release but then made a fully supported feature, enabled by default in 2.8.2.

 This blog post generally follows the same format as the previous version of “Monitoring Couchbase Sync Gateway with Prometheus and Grafana” which discussed monitoring of Sync Gateway using a standalone Sync Gateway Prometheus exporter.